coulisse/spiderweb/README.md

 ```
 /                 . main application files
 ├── cfg           . configuration files (put here your config.json with your setting)
+|── data          . data folder where all running information will be put (ie cty_wt_mod.dat, or visit.json)
 ├── docs          . documentation
 ├── lib           . python libs used for the application
 ├── log           . application log